How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Introduction and main results

-Again, we see that the beneficial allele propagates at a linear speed, which can be computed explicitly, depending on the model parameters.
-However, we currently lack finer results on traveling wave solutions.
-Some of the reasons and difficultires will be discussed in Section \ref{sec:discussion}.
+Again we see that the beneficial allele propagates at a linear speed, which can be computed explicitly, depending on the model parameters.
+However, we currently lack finer results on travelling wave solutions.
+Some of the reasons and difficulties will be discussed in Section \ref{sec:discussion}.

+\begin{remark} In simulations one may see the emergence of approximate travelling waves when the system is started from Heaviside initial conditions (see Figure \ref{fig:1}).
+Theorem \ref{thm:critical_speed} establishes that the bulk of the mass of the approximate waves cannot move faster or slower than $\lambda^*t$ for large $t$ which is why we speak of approximate travelling waves of speed $\lambda^*$. \end{remark}

 While both model variants so far exhibit the same qualitative behaviour, it is certainly interesting to investigate the quantitative differences.
-Unfortunately, due to the rather implicit description of the speed functions $\lambda^+_\mu$ and $\tilde \lambda^+_\mu$, it is not easy to achieve general analytic results.
+Unfortunately, due to the rather implicit description of the speed functions $\lambda_\bullet$ and $\tilde \lambda_\bullet$, it is not easy to achieve general analytic results.
 The following is an example of what can be observed for fixed sets of parameters.
 However, all quantities are readily accessible via simulation.

-Note that the result below already shows that for ``unit parameters'', dormancy slows the speed of propagation of beneficial alleles more severely in the spore model than in the seed bank model, and both significantly reduce the spread of beneficial alleles in comparison to the classical F-KPP model.
-The picture emerging for other parameter choices is quite rich and a more detailed discussion with concrete values using numerical methods will be provided in Section \ref{sec:discussion}.
+Note that the result below already shows that for `unit parameters', dormancy slows the speed of propagation of beneficial alleles more severely in the spore model than in the seed bank model, and both significantly reduce the spread of beneficial alleles in comparison to the classical F-KPP model.
+The picture emerging for other parameter choices is quite rich, and a more detailed discussion with concrete values using numerical methods will be provided in Section \ref{sec:discussion}.

-\begin{prop} For $c=\tilde c=c'=\tilde c'=s=\tilde s=1$, we have that $\tilde \lambda_\mu\leq \lambda_\mu \leq \lambda^{\rm classical}_\mu$ for each $\mu \in ]\mu^*,0[$, and in particular that $\tilde \lambda^* < \lambda ^* < \lambda^{*, {\rm classical}}$. \end{prop}
+\begin{prop} For $c=\tilde c=c'=\tilde c'={\tt s}=\tilde{\tt s}=1$, we have that $\tilde \lambda_\mu< \lambda_\mu < \lambda^{\rm classical}_\mu$ for each $\mu<0$, and in particular that $\tilde \lambda^* < \lambda ^* < \lambda^{*, {\rm classical}}$. \end{prop}

 This situation is depicted in Figure \ref{fig:speed_functions}.
-The concrete values can be computed numerically (if necessary) and yield
+The concrete values can be computed numerically (where necessary) and yield

 The proof is straightforward, see again the Appendix for details.